Who Gets Oral Cancer? continued...

 How Is Oral Cancer Diagnosed?

-Your dentist should perform an oral brush biopsy if he or she sees tissue in your mouth that looks suspicious.
-This test is painless and involves taking a small sample of the tissue and analyzing it for abnormal cells.
-Alternatively, if the tissue looks more suspicious, your dentist may recommend a scalpel biopsy.
+If your dentist sees tissue looks suspicious, he or she may recommend a scalpel biopsy.
 This procedure usually requires local anesthesia and may be performed by your dentist or a specialist.
 These tests are necessary to detect oral cancer early, before it has had a chance to progress and spread.

 How Is Oral Cancer Treated?